work in progress

 The part of the cycle ›Day Daily‹ that was composed first was the midnight music Nous le chant I & II (2009).

-Then the five hours of the evening Day Daily – The Hours 19-23 were completed and performed in November 2009.
+Day Daily – The Hours 19-23 were completed and performed in November 2009.
 I couldn't finish ›Hour 23‹ in time for the performance, and that's why you will not find the recording of this one-minute piece on this website.

-In March 2010 the nocturnal hours Day Daily – The Hours 1-5 were completed and performed.
+Day Daily – The Hours 1-5 were completed and performed.

 Currently I am working on the music that deals with the morning twilight, the time between dawn and sunrise.
 It is entitled ›De Dag Daagt‹ [The Day Dawns] and is a composition for pipe organ commissioned by Johan Luijmes, artistic director of the Orgelpark in Amsterdam.